Thornton-Middle-School/TMS-Pathfinding/README.md

 ## Instructions
 1. Using the map shown, enter in your starting and ending room
   - The inputs must be the exact same as the name on the map.
 For example, if you start in room 1, you can not input "One" or "Room 1" (you have to type "1").
-  - All letters (if applicable) must be uppercase.
   - You must select each box, or click away.
 The enter key does not work.

 2. Click the Submit button.